SahithiRani/mips32-simulator/README.md

 There are `9` Java classes in the program.
 The class GuiSimulator is the main class.

 ### GUI Class :
-> The GUI class holds the code to create a graphical user interface to upload a file and display the registers and the data segment after the execution of the program.
+> The GUI class holds the code to create a graphical user interface.
+Using the GUI, users can upload an assembly file.
+After the execution of the uploaded file, the registers and the data segment are shown in the GUI.

 ### GuiSimulator Class :
 > The GuiSimulator class creates an object of the GUI class and invokes the functions on this object to display the graphical user interface.

 ### Register Class :
 > The Register class deals with all the registers.
-It changes the values of the registers and reads them.
+It reads from the registers and writes to the registers.
 It also returns the number of the register depending on the name used, such as $s7.

 ### Memory Class :
 > The Memory class plays the role of RAM in a computer.
 The data in the Memory can be loaded to the registers and the data in the registers can be stored in the Memory.